-- 1. Formulate and solve problems involving random variables and apply statistical methods for analyzing experimental data. - 2.
-Analyze the complex function with reference to their analyticity, integration using Cauchy's integral and residue theorems - 3.
-Taylor's and Laurent's series expansions of complex function
+- Formulate and solve problems involving random variables and apply statistical methods for analysing experimental data. - Apply concept of estimation and testing of hypothesis to some case studies. - Analyse the complex function with reference to their analyticity, integration using Cauchy's integral and residue theorems - Taylor's and Laurent's series expansions of complex function